5o50/playbook/projects/design.md

 The [Elements of Composition](https://www.thoughtco.com/elements-of-composition-balance-2578092) are not the same as the [Elements of Art](https://www.thoughtco.com/elements-of-painting-2577546), though composition is sometimes included as one of the latter.

+**Shapes**
+Imperfect geometric shapes tend to create tension and attract greater interest.
+But they may also look irregular or unfinished.

 **Make them smiles or laugh or angry in any way !** delight the user